 Good pasture (grass and clover) is not free feed.
 It has cost you rates, fertiliser, water, fencing and labour, so when a surplus arrives, none should be wasted, especially with the prospect of another dry summer.

-When pasture growth is getting out of control, start to rotate the stock faster so they are just knocking the top off.
-Then when that’s not enough, decide which paddocks to close up for silage.
-At this stage forget about saving paddocks for hay; this comes later when pasture has gone beyond 15% seed heads, which is the limit for quality silage.
-Confirm you booking with your silage and hay contractor, as they have to plan too.
+If pastures start getting out of control, start to rotate the stock faster so they are just knocking the top off.
+But this causes a lot of waste and that’s when you start considering silage when pasture has gone beyond 15% seed heads, which is the limit for quality silage.
+Confirm your booking with your silage and hay contractor, as they have to plan too.

-With the publicity and concern these days over environmental issues, there is increasing interest (and endless arguments) over the merits of ‘biological farming’, ‘organic farming’ and ‘biodynamic’ farming.
+With the publicity and concern these days over environmental issues, there is increasing interest (and endless arguments) over the merits of ‘regenerative farming, ‘biological farming’, ‘organic farming’, and ‘biodynamic’ farming.
 It can all be a bit confusing, so be careful when talking to enthusiasts and folk trying to sell you cheaper options.
 Conventional fertiliser providers will probably rubbish all these options so if you need help, try to find some independent help based on science.
-It may not be easy as everybody seems to have the perfect solution!
+It may not be easy, as everybody seems to have the perfect solution!

 The problem is that information on all these systems always seems to be given in general terms, and it’s often more clear as to what they are not, rather than what they are.
 So be aware of enthusiasts and claims made on limited evidence on how these systems will improve your profits and lifestyle.
 And be especially wary of sales folk who claim they can treat your whole farm for a fraction of conventional fertiliser costs, and how their product will enhance the environment.